Arab Nationalist Movement: Origins and ideology

 The ANM was based strongly on the influence of the Arab nationalist ideology of Constantin Zureiq who was known as the father of Arab nationalism and advocated for secularism.
 This ideology placed emphasis on the formation of a nationally conscious intellectual elite which would play a vanguard role in a revolution of Arab consciousness, leading to Arab unity and social progress.
 This Arab nationalist approach meant an uncompromising hostility to Western imperialism in general, and Israel in particular, as the movement took a lead in the formation of anti-Zionist doctrine.
 Ideologically, the ANM committed to socialism and secularism with later on the idea of Marxism.
 The ideology of socialism, however, was progressive.
 Gamal Abdel Nasser was the main advocate for a socialist ideology in the ANM, where he diffused the idea of “recovering Palestine.”

 The Marxist ideology arose later on, as to begin there was a negative view and connotation towards this ideology stemming from the support of the Soviet Union to the partition.
 It was only in 1951, after a few years of reading and learning about the unification movement and revolution that the ideology diffused and was implemented into the ANM.

 The group formed branches in various Arab states, and adopted the name Arab Nationalist Movement in 1958.
 Some political divergence arose within the movement.
 Many, especially in Syria and Iraq, became close to local Nasserist movements, and indeed turned into the main pillar of Nasserism in some parts of the Levant.
 However, another faction moved towards Marxism, including Habash and Nayef Hawatmeh, which brought them into conflict with Gamal Abdel Nasser and increasingly led them to place a heavier emphasis on socialism than pan-Arab nationalism.
 In addition, the differing systems of government in the Arab countries forced the ANM branch organizations to adapt to local conditions, and it became increasingly difficult to find common ground.
 This subsequently resulted in a failure in the revolutionary process of the Arab Nationalist Movement.

 Decline and disintegration

-The failure was partially propelled by the defeat of Egypt in the 1967 Six-Day War, which had led to the discrediting of Nasserism, and forced the ANM to play down its uniting, pan-Arab creed.
+The break-up of the United Arab Republic contributed to the internal fracturing of the ANM.
+Their failure was also propelled by the defeat of Egypt in the 1967 Six-Day War, which had led to the discrediting of Nasserism, and forced the ANM to play down its uniting, pan-Arab creed.
 The final blow to the ANM had come in 1967–69, after a series of conferences.
-Nasserism was denounced by Arab Nationalists due to failure of the Nasser revolution to aid in the unity and regain of Palestinian territory, which was the ANM’s main goals since the beginning.
+Nasserism was denounced by Arab Nationalists due to failure of the Nasser revolution to aid in the unity and regain of Palestinian territory, which was the ANM's main goals since the beginning.
 The failure of the ANM resulted in the creation of other parties, also created by Habash such as the PFLP which later became a strong force for Palestinian liberation and Arab unity.